mahavedalla/mahavedalla/docs/questions/ditthi/Whether disagreement in meaning and phrasing is im 1d8e99d0911281fdb2caca66aaea5a6e.md

-# Whether disagreement in meaning and phrasing is important?
+Question: Whether disagreement in meaning and phrasing is important?
 Answer in Brief: -No.
  Category: Diṭṭhi
 Sutta References: MN 103; AN 2.20??